-4 M. Kovačević
+4 M. Kovačević et al.

-photon flux histograms are shown.
-When both the parameters are considered separately the contamination is not negligible (histogram on top and in the middle), but when the ratio Sr/X-ray is considered it is possible to distinguish a clean area for BLLs by ratio values minor than 4×10^{13} .
+considered separately the contamination is not negligible (histogram on top and in the middle), but when the ratio Sr/X-ray is considered it is possible to distinguish a clean area for BLLs by ratio values minor than $4 \times 10^{13}$ .
 Unfortunately not all the known and uncertain blazars have both radio and X-ray flux data.
-However the final result is still appreciable because considering 3FGL blazars, 322 BLL out of 660 have both radio and X measurement and for 188 sources (28%) the value is minor than 4×10^{13} .
+However the final result is still appreciable because considering 3FGL blazars, 322 BLL out of 660 have both radio and X measurement and for 188 sources (28%) the value is minor than $4 \times 10^{13}$ .
 Also 146 FSRQs out of 484 have both measurements but none shows a ratio value minor of the defined threshold.
 Finally, out of 507 3FGL BCUs, 107 sources have both measurements while 57 show a value of the ratio minor than the threshold.
-This means that the ratio of radio to X-ray flux, although an overlap of data in higher values in not negligible it could be considered as a smoking gun area where a good separation for BLLs is possible, if the ratio value is minor than 4×10^{13} .
+This means that the ratio of radio to X-ray flux, although an overlap of data in higher values in not negligible it could be considered as a smoking gun area where a good separation for BLLs is possible, if the ratio value is minor than $4 \times 10^{13}$ .